Vaginal Itch: Why Am I Itching Down There? | Uqora

 • Menopause: Menopause marks the end of your menstrual cycle and is accompanied by a reduction in estrogen levels.
 This hormonal change can result in vaginal dryness and the thinning of your vaginal walls, making the area more susceptible to irritation and itching(9).

-• Pregnancy: Pregnancy Introduces a multitude of hormonal changes that can significantly impact the vaginal environment.
+• Pregnancy: Pregnancy introduces a multitude of hormonal changes that can significantly impact the vaginal environment.
 These shifts often occur as a natural part of the body's adaptation to support a growing fetus.
 During pregnancy, increased levels of hormones may lead to an increase in vaginal discharge, a higher susceptibility to yeast infections, and more(10,11).
 Consequently, some expectant mothers may experience discomfort and itchiness in the vaginal region as a result of these hormonal fluctuations.

 How to prevent vaginal itching